The Long Road Home

 And after all of that, this is what I’ve learned:

 First, Linux, Apache, PostgreSQL and PHP are not (just) for kids.
 Linux has turned out to be the lion of the Internet.
 Look at the latest Netcraft Webserver survey - 65% of the Web is powered by the Apache HTTP Server.
-Back in the late 90s and for most of the 2000s (and while Microsoft was still mucking around with IIS4, 5 and 6), the Apache HTTP Server community was benefiting from a world class webserver (with a real url re-write module) along with all of the other tools and technology that fit together to form seamless and frictionless development and deployment environments (before Microsoft developers even began talking about ‘friction’ in their projects).
+Back in the late 90s and for most of the 2000s (and while Microsoft was still mucking around with IIS4, 5 and 6), the Apache HTTP Server community was benefiting from a world class webserver along with all of the other tools and technology that fit together to form seamless and frictionless development and deployment environments - all part of the Unix philosophy, and long before Microsoft developers even began talking about ‘friction’ in their projects.

-I’ve come to realize that what’s happening now in the *nix world is simply too big to ignore, and I don’t think I would work for, or consider hiring, anyone that didn’t possess at least a rudimentary understating of this fact.
+I’ve come to realize that what’s happening now in the *nix world is simply too big to ignore and I wouldn't work for, or consider hiring anyone that didn’t possess at least a rudimentary understating of this fact.

 Second, I mentioned above that the major challenges for most projects are not technology related.
 In one of the first texts I’d read by Fowler, he describes three fundamental risks to any project: 1) requirements risk, 2) skills risk, and 3) technology risk.
 I think requirements and skills risks conspire to create the most trouble for any project, but technology is still important.